LedgerHQ/ledger-dev-doc/source/userspace/troubleshooting.rst

 Not Enough RAM
 --------------

-At the time of writing, the default link script provided by the SDK for the Ledger Nano S allocates 4 KiB of RAM for applications to use.
+At the time of this writing, the default link script provided by the SDK for the Ledger Nano S allocates 4 KiB of RAM for applications to use.
 This 4 KiB has to be enough to store all global non-const and :doc:`non-NVRAM <memory>` variables as well as the call stack (which is currently set to 768 bytes by default, also